The Big Money Wine Myth

 In this paper we have explored the bottom-up effects by looking at how participants in blind tastings rate wines.
 We find that, unless they are experts, individuals who are unaware of the price enjoy more expensive wines slightly less.

-To top that off, there seems to be a huge disconnect between what wine experts — sommeliers and wine critics– enjoy about wine, and what the average wine drinker prefers.
+There seems to be a huge disconnect between what wine experts — sommeliers and wine critics — enjoy about wine, and what the average wine drinker prefers.

 Our results indicate another reason for why the average wine drinker may not benefit from expert wine ratings: he or she simply doesn’t like the same types of wines as experts.
 This is consistent with Weil (2001, 2005), who finds that even among the subset of tasters who can distinguish between good and bad vintages, or reserve or regular bottlings, they are as likely to prefer the “better” one as the “worse” one.
 These findings raise an interesting question: is the difference between the ratings of experts and non-experts due to an acquired taste?
 Or is it due to an innate ability, which is correlated with self-selection into wine training?
 Investigating this further would be a fruitful avenue for future research.